-- Receive appropriate information from product manufacturers on insurance products, including on the product approval process, the identified target market and the suggested distribution strategy, to fully understand the products they intend to distribute.
+- Receive appropriate information from product manufacturers about insurance products, including about the product approval process, the identified target market and the suggested distribution strategy, so that they fully understand the products they intend to distribute.

 - Perform a suitability appropriateness and/or demands and needs assessment, depending on the applicable conditions, to make sure that products proposed to consumers meet their needs.